Tips for Travellers

 Cook (only camping safaris) 12

-On the mountains per group per day USD
+On the mountain per group per day USD

 Mountain guide 15–20